Essential Travel Tools

 Figuring out how you’re going to get around your final destination once you’re there is an important part of travel planning.
 You don’t want to wait until you’re there, as you often miss out on the best deals if you wait until the last minute.

 If we know we’re going to rent a car, we’ll usually do so from the airport of our destination unless there’s a high surcharge for pickup/drop-off at the airport.
-Make sure you know driving regulations of the country you’re visiting before you go.
+Make sure you know the driving regulations of the country you’re visiting before you go.

 Typically, you’ll only need a driver’s license and your insurance, but do that research ahead of time.